lancedb/lancedb/docs/src/embeddings/api.md

 ![](../assets/embeddings_api.png)

-`EmbeddingFunction` & `EmbeddingFunctionRegistry` handle low-level details for serializing schema and model information as metadata.
-To build a custom embdding function, you don't need to worry about those details and simply focus on setting up the model.
+`EmbeddingFunction` and `EmbeddingFunctionRegistry` handle low-level details for serializing schema and model information as metadata.
+To build a custom embedding function, you don't have to worry about the finer details - simply focus on setting up the model and leave the rest to LanceDB.

-## `TextEmbeddingFunction` Interface
+## `TextEmbeddingFunction` interface

-There is another optional layer of abstraction provided in form of `TextEmbeddingFunction`.
-You can use this if your model isn't multi-modal in nature and only operates on text.
-In such case both source and vector fields will have the same pathway for vectorization, so you simply just need to setup the model and rest is handled by `TextEmbeddingFunction`.
+There is another optional layer of abstraction available: `TextEmbeddingFunction`.
+You can use this abstraction if your model isn't multi-modal in nature and only needs to operate on text.
+In such cases, both the source and vector fields will have the same work for vectorization, so you simply just need to setup the model and rest is handled by `TextEmbeddingFunction`.
 You can read more about the class and its attributes in the class reference.

 Let's implement `SentenceTransformerEmbeddings` class.
 All you need to do is implement the `generate_embeddings()` and `ndims` function to handle the input types you expect and register the class in the global `EmbeddingFunctionRegistry`